pyrustic/jinbase/README.md

 # Related projects
 - [LiteDBC](https://github.com/pyrustic/litedbc): Lite database connector
 - [Paradict](https://github.com/pyrustic/paradict): Streamable multi-format serialization with schema
 - [Asyncpal](https://github.com/pyrustic/asyncpal): Preemptive concurrency and parallelism for sporadic workloads
+- [KvF](https://github.com/pyrustic/kvf): The key-value file format with sections

 # Testing and contributing
 Feel free to **open an issue** to report a bug, suggest some changes, show some useful code snippets, or discuss anything related to this project.
 You can also directly email [me](https://pyrustic.github.io/#contact).